session

 - Centralized session store with expiration tracking

-- Support for plain token and JWT tokens with standard claims
+- Support for plain token and JSON Web Tokens with standard claims

 - Concurrency control (max concurrent sessions)